novafloss/minions-formula/docs/source/format.rst

     base:
       - /path/to/minion/file_roots/base/dumbproject-formula

-You can call sls in app minion with ``minion.sls dumbproject.install``.
+You can call sls from app minion with ``minion.sls dumbproject.install``.

 Deploying from git repository
 =============================